Chaga Mushroom Tincture Dual Extraction

 [tab name="Use / Dosage"]

 Known Dose (for Adults): 15-30 drops 1 to 3 times a day in coffee, smoothies, juice or in a small amount of water, with or without food.
-May be used long term.
-See precautions for exceptions.
+Taking Chaga continually for 6 months could effect kidney function (see precautions).

 Like other polyspores, Chaga contains polysaccharides that stimulate the immune system.
 As well as being identified to enhance the immune system, research has also indicated that Chaga has the ability to regulate blood pressure, glucose, insulin, and both serum and liver lipids, such as cholesterol, triglycerides, and phospholipids.